kiewietr/meteor-polly/readme.md

 4. License

 #### Installation
+Make sure you have an account at [Polly](https://app.polly.help/) and have created a publication.

 To get Polly into your app, just run the following command from within your project's directory:

 ```